 Pros

-- Reliable Wi-Fi with excellent coverage
+Reliable Wi-Fi with extensive coverage

 Cons

-- No support for 160MHz channel bandwidth
+No support for 160MHz channel bandwidth

-- Mobile app (and login account) required for initial mesh setup
+Mobile app (and login account) required for initial mesh setup

-- Spartan Wi-Fi settings, modest feature set
+Spartan Wi-Fi settings, modest feature set

-- No multi-gig network ports, Dual-WAN or Link Aggregation
+No multi-gig network ports, Dual-WAN, or Link Aggregation

-- No setting backup/restore
+No setting backup/restore

 Which is a better choice?

-From the performance’s point of view, both the Linksys MX4200 and Orbi RBK752 will make excellent mesh systems for a large home.
-If you only need to share a modest broadband connection, either will do and you probably experience no difference between the two.
+From the performance point of view, both the Linksys MX4200 and Orbi RBK752 will make excellent mesh systems for a large home.

 On the other hand, if you have wired your home with network cables, Linksys will make a much better choice since you’ll be able to use all of its three bands for clients.